 to the coldest setting.
 Within one minute of the car air conditioner operating

-fan motor has gone bad and needs replacement
+fan motor has most likely burned out and needs replacement.

 clutch which is attached to the water pump and driven by the engine.
 This device

 engages and disengages the fan blade via a temperature sensor at the center of

 fan clutch goes bad it fails to "lock up" which diminishes

 the fan blade performance causing the engine to overheat by allowing the blade to freewheel

 and not pull air through the radiator.
 When the engine is hot this clutch should